 For Classroom Study Purposes Only

-(via Facing History and Ourselves), please submit this Letter of Agreement.
+Please submit this Letter of Agreement.

 From the playwright: Both plays were specifically written to be presented in the format of staged readings.
 Actors are at music stands or lecterns, with scripts in front of them.
 They are dressed in street clothes, and there are no sets, props, special lighting effects or sound effects.
 Lights may be focused on one, several, or all the actors, as per the director.
 Actors may sit, stand, or move about as per the director.
 It is up to the words of the script and to the actors to create in the minds of the audience the visualization of the characters and events of the times.